jesuschapulin/profileCV/README.md

 # profileCV
-its my cv in angular 17
+its my cv in angular 17 con pruebas